rad : TV Researcher Training

 Meet the people taking part in rad

 Each company will take on a trainee researcher for a 10 month placement (Firecracker and Mentorn will have one researcher for 5 months each).
 Find out more about the companies' involvement in rad here.

 Rad is an original training concept by TRC.

-Rad is funded by BBC Nations and Regions, Channel 4, Scottish Enterprise, Creative Scotland and The Voluntary Action fund.
+Rad is funded by BBC Nations and Regions, Channel 4, Scottish Enterprise, Screen Scotland and The Voluntary Action fund.